inactinique/zotero_topics/zotero_topic_modeling/docs/SPEAK_WITH_PDFS.md

 4. In the application:
    - Check the "Use local Ollama model" box
    - Select the model from the dropdown (default is llama3.2:3b)
+   - Adjust generation parameters as needed

+## Generation Parameters

+The application allows you to customize how responses are generated:

+- **Temperature** (0.0-1.0): Controls creativity and randomness
+  - Lower values (0.1-0.3): More factual, consistent responses
+  - Medium values (0.5-0.7): Balanced creativity and consistency
+  - Higher values (0.8-1.0): More creative, diverse responses

+- **Top-P** (0.1-1.0): Controls diversity by limiting token selection to the most probable ones
+  - Lower values focus responses more narrowly
+  - Higher values allow more diversity

+- **Top-K** (1-100): For Ollama only, limits token selection to the K most probable tokens
+  - Lower values make responses more predictable
+  - Higher values allow more flexibility

 ## Tips for Effective Questions